Sir-Irk/Asteroids/README.md

-A minimal asteroids game in C using [Raylib](https://www.raylib.com/) and Emscripten for wasm.
+A basic asteroids game in C using [Raylib](https://www.raylib.com/) and Emscripten for wasm.

 Play here: https://sir-irk.itch.io/asteroids

+Original version looked like this.
+I've since added bloom and other stuff for fun.
 ![Til](https://github.com/Sir-Irk/Asteroids/blob/main/demo.gif)

 Minimal C compilation(dynamic linking with raylib)